781flyingdutchman/background_downloader/README.md

 You can interact with the `database` using `allRecords`, `allRecordsOlderThan`, `recordForId`,`deleteAllRecords`, `deleteRecordWithId` etc. If you only want to track tasks in a specific [group](#grouping-tasks), call `trackTasksInGroup` instead.

 By default, the downloader uses a modified version of the [localstore](https://pub.dev/packages/localstore) package to store the `TaskRecord` and other objects.
-To use a different persistent storage solution, create a class that implements the [PersistentStorage](https://pub.dev/documentation/background_downloader/latest/background_downloader/PersistentStorage-class.html) interface, and initialize the downloader by calling `FileDownloader(persistentStorage: yourStorageClass())` as the first use of the `FileDownloader`.
+To use a different persistent storage solution, create a class that implements the [PersistentStorage](https://pub.dev/documentation/background_downloader/latest/background_downloader/PersistentStorage-class.html) interface, and initialize the downloader by calling `FileDownloader(persistentStorage: MyPersistentStorage())` as the first use of the `FileDownloader`.

 As an alternative to LocalStore, use `SqlitePersistentStorage`, included in [background_downloader_sql](https://pub.dev/packages/background_downloader_sql), which supports SQLite storage and migration from Flutter Downloader.